 School Uniform Requirements

 Standard School Uniform

-In accordance with the expectations of Alliance schools, all scholars attending Alliance schools must adhere to a strict uniform policy.
-One school uniform shall be provided to each scholar at no cost.
-Although each Alliance school may modify school colors as needed for school safety, scholars must adhere to the school's uniform requirements at all times.
+In accordance with the expectations of Alliance schools, all scholars attending Alliance schools must adhere to a uniform policy.
+One school uniform polo shirt shall be provided to each scholar at no cost each school year.